SaurabhVelankar/Multi-Agent-XR/README.md

     - Headset: In Quest browser visit https://your-ip-address:8000 and accept warning

 5. **Navigate to the scene**:
-    To navigate to the scene, go to your browser (either on laptop or XR headset) and type: https://your-ip-address:8081/ and accept warning.
+    To navigate to the scene, go to your browser (either on laptop or XR headset) and type: https://your-ip-address:8081/ for headset while https://localhost:8081/ for laptop browser, and accept warning.
     <p align="center">
     <img src="./docs/images/scene_image.png" />
     </p>